 At Truss, we have noticed that when our users search our free database of traditional and coworking space listings, they “favorite” coworking spaces over 50% of the time.
 This is significant – we have over 15,000 and growing users on our platform.
 Businesses are clearly open to coworking options despite WeWork’s headwinds.

 All Sorts of Coworking Offering

 Given all the options, we thought it would be helpful to describe some of the providers along with their unique offerings that are currently in our database.
-You can take a free tour of their spaces in our data base – you don’t have to be in the market for a space.
+You can take a free tour of their spaces in our database – you don’t have to be in the market for a space.
 Do a search and take the 3D virtual tours to get a feel of how different coworking spaces are configured.
-Here are some coworkers and what they offer:

 What Coworking Providers Are Out There?